 In this case, the guest intranet is separate from your primary network, but its devices are not isolated from one another.

 And that’s important because most local devices require the same system to work as intended.
 That brings us to why Guest networking is not for IoT devices.

 Why you shouldn’t automatically use a Guest network for many IoT devices

-While it seems sensible to tell folks to put IoT devices on a Guest Wi-Fi network as a security measure, in reality, this advice can be rather idiotic in many cases for a couple of reasons.
+While it seems sensible to tell folks to put IoT devices on a Guest Wi-Fi network as a security measure, this advice can be rather near-sighted in many cases.